 reduce the speed of vehicles to the speed limit

 increase public awareness of inappropriate speed

 Community Speedwatch does not result in prosecution itself.
 However, if a persistent speeding driver is identified through the scheme, police can use this evidence to take action against them if required.
 If there is a persistent general speeding issue where highway improvements are required (eg speedbumps), the relevant agency will be contacted.

 Join Community Speedwatch

-To become part of CSW, please go to CSW Online to register and for more information.
-CSW Online works on behalf of the police and communities to organise and coordinate CSW activity.
+To become part of CSW, please email us to register and for more information.

 Volunteers receive training, and neighbourhood policing team staff will support them.

 To find out more about CSW, please go to the your area section of the website and contact your local policing team.